Who doesn’t love reading real estate listings? It’s fun to dream, and lists of the “best places to retire” are fodder for the imagination.

 At some point in their elder years, drivers have to face a hard truth: It may be time to hang up the car keys.

 Moving in your later years means thinking ahead about the availability of public transportation, something that might not have mattered to you as a driver.
-Smart Asset crunched numbers for its report “The Best Cities for Public Transportation.”
-Here are the top towns for ease of getting around:
+So, check out articles like “The 30 U.S. Cities With the Best Public Transit.”

-If this is to be your last, best move, take time learning where you want to land.
-Here’s help researching neighborhoods:
+If this is to be your last and best move, take time learning where you want to land.
+For more help doing research on neighborhoods, check out “20 Tips for Buying a Home in the Best Location, Location, Location.”

 What’s your plan for retirement living?
 Share with us in comments below or on our Facebook page.